Flow Rate Calibration

 Step 2: Modify your existing slicers settings to match the list below

-• Line Width: 1.2X Nozzle Diameter (Ex.
+- Line Width: 1.2X Nozzle Diameter (Ex.
 0.4mm Nozzle = 0.48mm Line Width)

-• Layer Height: 0.2mm (or set to your normal printer layer height)
+- Layer Height: 0.2mm (or set to your normal printer layer height)

-• Print Speed: Set to your normal wall printing speed
+- Print Speed: Set to your normal wall printing speed

-**Verify that the walls are one line thick and vase mode is active
+Verify that the walls are one line thick and vase mode is active.

 Step 3: Save the gcode and begin print

-Step 5: Enter parameters below and calculate the new flow rate.
-If you are using vase mode number of walls will be one.
-Some users prefer to run this test with 2 or more walls instead of vase mode so feel free to experiment with both, however, we prefer using a single wall.
+If you are using vase mode, the "number of walls" is one.
+Note that some users prefer to run this test with two or more walls instead of vase mode; feel free to experiment with both, however, we prefer using a single wall for clarity.

-Step 6: Update flow rate (extrusion multiplier) in your slicer settings with the calculated value.
+Step 6: Update flow rate

 4 comments

-• I get a 50% flow rate.
+I get a 50% flow rate.
 How can that be??

-• I followed your flowrate calibration.
+I followed your flowrate calibration.
 Do I keep the line width at 0.48mm on my slicer for my prints or do I put it back to 0.4mm after calibration is complete?

-• After calibrating flow, should I set my line width back to 1x Nozzle Diameter, or should I normally be printing with 1.2x Nozzle Diameter?
+After calibrating flow, should I set my line width back to 1x Nozzle Diameter, or should I normally be printing with 1.2x Nozzle Diameter?

-• Hello.
+Hello.

 I used your calibration cube file.